WICG/client-hints-infrastructure/README.md

 #### Example

-If the server's response to the navigation request includes the `Accept-CH: foo, bar` and `Accept-CH-Lifetime: 3600`, same-origin requests on *on that origin* will include the `Sec-Foo: foo-value` and `Sec-Bar: bar-value` request headers for the next hour, including the navigation requests of future navigations.
+If the server's response to the navigation request includes the `Accept-CH: foo, bar` and `Accept-CH-Lifetime: 3600`, same-origin requests *on that origin* will include the `Sec-Foo: foo-value` and `Sec-Bar: bar-value` request headers for the next hour, including the navigation requests of future navigations.

 ## Same Origin Policy

-The opt-in mechanism description above included the fact that the opt-in is only applied to same-origin requests, and only applied when it is received on a navigation resource.
+The opt-in mechanism description above includes the fact that the opt-in is only applied to same-origin requests, and only when it is received on a navigation resource.
 Why is that important?

 As mentioned before, we don't want the mechanism to be used to increase fingerprinting on the web.
-The hints that CH provides should generally be available through JS APIs (see the "Privacy Considerations" section).
-That means that for *active* resources (e.g. HTML), CH does not increase the active fingerprinting surface.
-Those resources can already run scripts to exfiltrate that data, and CH only provides them with a more convenient and performant way to do that, when that data is needed for content negotiation purposes.
+The hints that Client Hints provides should generally be available through Javascript APIs (see the "Privacy Considerations" section).
+That means that for *active* resources (e.g. HTML), Client Hints does not increase the active fingerprinting surface.
+Those resources can already run scripts to exfiltrate that data, and Client Hints only provides them with a more convenient and performant way to do that, when that data is needed for content negotiation purposes.

 But, that also means that we don't want passive subresources (e.g. images) to be able to exfiltrate the same data, and we certainly don't want them to be